whitfieldsdad/cisa_kev/README.md

 A wildly opinionated Python 3 client for the [CISA Known Exploited Vulnerabilities (KEV) Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog).

+⚠️ This project is under active development ⚠️

 ## Features

 - Automatically download the latest version of the CISA KEV catalog;